Skip to content

 email = StringField(unique=True)

-created_at = DateTimeField(default=datetime.now)
+created_at = DateTimeField()

 # Connect once (usually in your main.py)